the-gigi/gigi-zone/content/posts/2024/08/open-ai-tool-calling.md

 For example, consider an AI system designed to provide its users with travel information ✈️.
-A user may ask a question like: "I want to fly from Rome to Rio tomorrow afternoon, but I don't want to change plains more than once, also pay no more than $400. can I haz it?" 🍹☀️
+A user may ask a question like: "I want to fly from Rome to Rio tomorrow afternoon, but I don't want to change planes more than once, also pay no more than $400. can I haz it?" 🍹☀️

 LLMs being pre-trained models without access to an up-to-date flight information are unable to provide a useful response.
 But, we (AKA the AI system developers) can help the model by augmenting